Command Line Tool

 Create a snapshot.

-This command is able to create a workspace base snapshot, home snapshot or dependency service snapshot.
+$ cs snapshot create NAMEThis command is able to create a workspace base snapshot, home snapshot or dependency service snapshot.
 See flags below to determine which kind of snapshot is being created.
+When using this command, the target must be a workspace, or a dependency which supports snapshots.

 NOTE: during dependency snapshot creation, the dependency service will be stopped temporarily.
 And it will be resumed after snapshot is created.
 For base/home snapshots, the workspace is still accessible, however please try to avoid writing files to the file system during that procedure.
 Otherwise, some incomplete files may be included in the snapshot.